Global residue formula for logarithmic indices of foliations: Introduction

 If, in addition, $d=2$, $n\geq k$ and $d_i=1$ for all $i$, then $ \Sing(\fol) \subset D$.
 Otherwise, we have that $ \Sing(\fol)\cap (X\setminus D) \neq \emptyset .$ \begin{enumerate} \item[(ii)] If $ \Sing(\fol) \subset D$, then

 \end{enumerate} If, in addition, $d\neq 2$ then $\fol$ has at least one degenerate singular point.

 \end{cor}

 Cukierman, Soares, and Vainsencher in \cite{CSV} have provided a formula prescribing the number of isolated singularities of a codimension one logarithmic foliation on $\mathbb{P}^n$.
-We notice that the Corollary \ref{cor-Pn} can be seen as a version for one-dimensional foliations of this result.
+We notice that the Corollary \ref{cor-Pn} can be seen as a version for one-dimensional foliations of this result which provides the same number of singularities for $n=2$ and if the logarithmic indices along the divisor vanish.
 Also, the part (i) of Corollary \ref{cor-Pn} generalizes and improves \cite[Theorem 3]{MD}.

 Another interesting application of Theorem \ref{teo1_1} is a Poincar\'e-Hopf type formula for singular varieties.
 As usual we denote by $T_Y:=\sH om( \Omega_Y^1, \O_Y)$ the tangent sheaf of $Y$, where $\Omega_Y^1$ is the sheaf of K\"ahler differentials of $Y$.
 We obtain the following result. \begin{cor} Let $Y$ be a normal variety and $v\in H^0(Y, T_Y)$ a holomorphic vector field with isolated singularities such that $\Sing(v)\cap \Sing(Y)=\emptyset$.
 If $\pi:(X,D)\to (Y, \emptyset)$ is a functorial log resolution of $Y$, then